daniel-juhasz-ng/data-enginnering-bootcamp/project/README.md

 ## TODO

-- Store the terraform state in a bucket - terraform is updated, only the bucket creation is missing, make sure it is not global? backend-config can be used, so possibly it is enough to set the name only in makefile
 - Test with all data and make report
 - Make screenshot of the report
 - Remove transform variable from terraform if query will not work there